 The goal shouldn't simply be more traffic and more leads.
-It should be about getting the right traffic and the right leads.
+The goal should be about achieving total sales and marketing alignment in order to get the right traffic and the right leads.
 We don't want to flood your sales team with nonsense leads.
 We want to build a system where leads are attracted, and converted, and nurtured until they are ready for your sales team.
 If the goal truly is adding more customers and growing a business, let's forget for a moment about the fact that the new client came in asking for content creation.
 What they really need is a better SEO strategy, more conversion opportunities on the site, and a nurturing email touch campaign.

 Move past what the client says to figure out what they really mean